pribault/ReCpp/examples/resource-loading/README.md

-This example demonstrates the use of ReCpp to download in parallel multiple json files.
+This example demonstrates the use of ReCpp to download in parallel multiple json files, and how it can improve resource loading.

 Running this example should output something as follows:
 ```